Learning how to price your product can be a gargantuan task, both for newcomers and experienced brands.

 One of the simplest ways of pricing a product is by calculating your costs and adding a markup to them.
 Cost-plus pricing can go extremely wrong if your customers think your markups are too high.
 Conversely, you could end up with the opportunity cost of not earning enough if your markup is too low.

 An example of this is most wholesalers.
 When selling in large quantities, most wholesale companies simply add a small percentage-based markup above their production or buying costs.
+The wholesalers or manufacturers will also likely use bill of materials (BOM) software for cost estimation and inventory management.

 For more information on cost-plus pricing, check out this short tutorial: